Tommy Edman Player Props: Cardinals vs. Astros

 Tommy Edman At The Plate

-- Edman has driven in a run in 15 games this year (20.3%), including five games with more than one RBI (6.8%).
+- Edman has an RBI in 15 of 75 games this season, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.